Trust Accounting

 Mistake #4: Incomplete or Missing Audit Trails

-What prevents it: Reservation-linked financial records where every transaction is tied to a booking and traceable from reservation to owner statement.
+What prevents it: Reservation-linked financial records where every transaction is traceable from reservation to owner statement.

 Mistake #5: Not Reconciling Trust Accounts Regularly

-A reconciliation that just checks whether the bank balance matches the ledger balance isn't enough.
-You need to confirm that every property's running balance is correct, that security deposits are accounted for separately, and that no individual owner's funds are in deficit.
+A reconciliation that only checks whether the bank balance matches the ledger balance isn't enough.
+You need to confirm every property's running balance is correct and that no individual owner's funds are in deficit.

-What prevents it: A trust accounting system with property-level and owner-level ledger views that makes it straightforward to reconcile by property, not just by total account balance.
+What prevents it: A trust accounting system with property-level and owner-level ledger views.

 Mistake #6: Treating Security Deposits as Available Funds